California law prohibits harassment in the workplace, whether it be

 - Distribute the CRD brochure on harassment to all employees and supervisors.

 Not even the most diligent efforts by employers are a guarantee against harassment occurring.
-But measures like the ones listed above are helpful even in the worst-case scenario where harassment does occur – since they can help the employer defend itself against charges of negligence in a potential workplace harassment lawsuit.
+Though measures like the ones listed above are helpful even in the worst-case scenario where harassment does occur – since they can help the employer defend itself against charges of negligence in a potential workplace harassment lawsuit.

 6. How should an employer respond to a complaint?